I knew nothing about managing money in college.

 Even though I was a finance major, I was horrible at actually managing money.

-Yes, that horrible.
+Yes, that’s horrible.

-What I can do is make sure that other college bound kids don’t make the same mistake, especially my own kids!
+What I can do is make sure that other college-bound kids don’t make the same mistake, especially my own kids!

-Whether you have a senior in high school eager for his independence or a college sophomore that is struggling with his finances, there’s no better time than the present to teach your teens the financial lessons that will serve them well past college graduation.
+Whether you have a senior in high school eager for his independence or a college sophomore who is struggling with his finances, there’s no better time than the present to teach your teens the financial lessons that will serve them well past college graduation.

 Pack these money management tips in his/her suitcase:

-1. Earn money: Cha-Ching
+1. Earn Money: Cha-Ching

-2. Evaluate need.
+2. Evaluate Need

 Does every college student need their own credit card?
 In many cases, college students are better off not having a credit card so they aren’t faced with the temptation of overspending or thinking that they have more money than they actually do.
 Or at least have some sort of restrictions like a secured credit card where they can learn the basics of using a card.

 Remind your child that heading off to college with a credit card isn’t mandatory.
-Encourage them to get a part time job to give them spending money and put a little extra cash in their pocket while away at school.
+Encourage them to get a part-time job to give them spending money and put a little extra cash in their pocket while away at school.

-3. Build good credit.
+3. Build Good Credit